 The Executive Committee of the Bank is responsible for ensuring the risk tolerance and liquidity limits of the Bank as well as of the Group.
 It is in charge of implementing and observing the risk policy principles and requirements for identification, measurement, evaluation, management, monitoring and reporting of the liquidity risk.
 Furthermore, it reports to the Board of Directors and its committees.
 The Board of Directors of the Bank determines the risk tolerance and liquidity limits of the Group.
-Moreover, it defines the requirements for identification, measurement, evaluation, management, monitoring and reporting of the Chief Risk Officer issues a Risk Report to the Audit Committee and the Board of Directors that includes the liquidity risk situation.
+Moreover, it defines the requirements for identification, measurement, evaluation, management, monitoring and reporting of the liquidity risk.
+On a quarterly basis, the Chief Risk Officer issues a Risk Report to the Audit Committee and the Board of Directors that includes the liquidity risk situation.